-Arrange the spring roll wrappers on a dry work surface then place 3 to 4 tablespoons of the chicken mixture in the center of each of the spring roll wrappers.
+Arrange the spring roll wrappers on a dry work surface then place 3 to 4 tablespoons of the pork mixture in the center of each of the spring roll wrappers.
 Roll the wrappers around the mixture, folding the edges inward.
 Before your final fold, dip your fingers in water and then moisten the outer edge of the wrapper to seal the spring roll shut.
 Roll them tightly to prevent bursting in the oven.

 Arrange the spring rolls in a single layer on a baking sheet lined with parchment paper or a Silpat nonstick baking mat.
 Brush the tops of the rolls with olive oil then bake in the preheated oven 20 minutes, until golden brown and crispy.
 For crispier spring rolls, turn after 10 minutes (keep an eye on them as different ovens tend to cook things faster/slower).
 If they aren’t crispy enough, leave them in a little longer.
 Remove the spring rolls from the oven and serve them immediately with your dipping sauce of choice (sweet and sour sauce, soy sauce, or dipping sauce I mentioned above).

 For dipping sauce: